-Ordinary shares offered by us ordinary shares.
+Ordinary shares offered by us 5,000,000 ordinary shares.

-Ordinary shares to be outstanding after this offering ordinary shares (or shares if the underwriters exercise their option to purchase additional ordinary shares in full).
+Ordinary shares to be outstanding after this offering 27,184,132 ordinary shares (or 27,934,132 shares if the underwriters exercise their option to purchase additional ordinary shares in full).

-Option to purchase additional shares The underwriters have a 30-day option to purchase up to additional ordinary shares at the public offering price less estimated underwriting discounts and commissions.
+Option to purchase additional shares

+The underwriters have a 30-day option to purchase up to 750,000 additional ordinary shares at the public offering price less estimated underwriting discounts and commissions.

-Use of proceeds We estimate that the net proceeds from this offering will be approximately \$million (or approximately \$million if the underwriters exercise their option to purchase additional ordinary shares in full), based on an assumed initial public offering price of \$\ \text{per ordinary share, after deducting the estimated underwriting discounts and commissions and the estimated offering expenses payable by us.
-We anticipate that we will use the net proceeds of this offering to continue to develop our most advanced product candidates, AAV-CNGB3, AAV-CNGA3, AAV-RPGR, AAV-RPE65 and AAV-AQP1, scale-up our manufacturing facility and related processes, fund research and development of other pipeline product candidates and technologies, and pursue additional research and development efforts as set forth under "Use of Proceeds" beginning on page 71 for additional information.
+Use of proceeds We estimate that the net proceeds from this offering will be approximately \$67.0 million

+(or approximately \$77.5 million if the underwriters exercise their option to purchase additional ordinary shares in full), based on an initial public offering price of \$15.00 per ordinary share, after deducting the estimated underwriting discounts and commissions and the estimated offering expenses payable by us.
+We anticipate that we will use the net proceeds of this offering to continue to develop our most advanced product candidates, AAV-CNGB3, AAV-CNGA3, AAV-RPGR, AAV-RPE65 and AAV-AQP1, scale-up our manufacturing facility and related processes, fund research and development of other pipeline product candidates and technologies, and the remainder, if any, to fund new and ongoing research and development activities and for working capital and other general corporate purposes as set forth under "Use of Proceeds" beginning on page 73.

-Risk factors You should carefully read the "Risk Factors" beginning on page 12 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our ordinary shares.
+Risk factors You should carefully read the "Risk Factors" beginning on page 13 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our ordinary shares.

-Proposed Nasdaq Global Select Market symbol "MGTX"
+Proposed Nasdag Global Select Market symbol "MGTX"

-The number of our ordinary shares to be outstanding after this offering is based on ordinary shares outstanding as of including unvested restricted shares subject to repurchase, and excluding:
+The number of our ordinary shares to be outstanding after this offering is based on 9,376,352 ordinary shares outstanding as of April 30, 2018, including 22,777 unvested restricted shares subject to repurchase, and excludes:

-• 6,265,500 ordinary shares issuable upon exercise of share options outstanding under our 2016 Equity Incentive Plan, referred to as our 2016 Plan, as of March 31, 2018, at a weighted-average exercise price of \$1.37 per ordinary share; and additional ordinary shares reserved for future issuance under our 2018 Incentive Award Plan, referred to as our 2018 Plan, which will become effective in connection with this offering, as well as any automatic increases in the number of our ordinary shares reserved for future issuance under our 2018 Plan.
+- 1,614,346 ordinary shares issuable upon exercise of share options outstanding under our 2016 Equity Incentive Plan, referred to as our 2016 Plan, as of April 30, 2018, at a weighted-average exercise price of \$5.32 per ordinary share; - 3,054,996 ordinary shares reserved for future issuance under our 2018 Incentive Award Plan, referred to as our 2018 Plan, which will become effective in connection with this offering, as well as any automatic increases in the number of our ordinary shares reserved for future issuance under our 2018 Plan; and - 509,166 ordinary shares reserved for future issuance under our 2018 Employee Share Purchase Plan, referred to as our 2018 ESPP, which will become effective in connection with this offering, as well as any automatic increases in the number of our ordinary shares reserved for future issuance under our 2018 ESPP.